 a. in the preparation of the annual accounts, the applicable accounting standards has been followed along with the proper explanation relating to material departures;

-b. such accounting policies have been selected and applied consistently and judgements and estimates made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at 31 March, 2016 and of the profit of the Company for the period ended on that date;
+b. such accounting policies have been selected and applied consistently and judgements and estimates made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at 31 March, 2017 and of the profit of the Company for the year ended on that date;

 d. the annual accounts have been prepared on a going concern basis;

-f. proper systems have been devised to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.
+e. internal financial controls were followed by the Company and they are adequate and are operating effectively; and f. proper systems have been devised to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.

-24. CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE
+21. CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE